ClafLAN/Weekly_Challenge/README.md

 This repository contains all the code for the weekly programming challenge for ClafLAN members

 ===============================
-Please Submit all coding challenges into this repository.
+Please Submit your respose to the  coding challenges into this repository.

 Submit/commit  the code in the folder with the week's date and subfolder named with your programming language of your choice